Taking a pre-workout before any form of exercise, including cardio, is what many gym-goers do.

-Each individual’s metabolism and digestion work at a different rate, so the amount of time it takes your pre-workout to kick in will vary.
-In general, though, you should take your supplements 30 to 45 minutes ahead of your planned workout.
+Just keep in mind that each individual’s metabolism and digestion work at a different rate, so the amount of time it takes your pre-workout to kick in will vary ever so slightly.

 Related Article - How Long Does Pre-Workout Last In Your Body?

 As long as you choose a high-quality supplement and you adhere to the dosage recommendations, you can take pre-workouts every day for cardio.